TaraHelberg/Coffee-Boutique/README.md

 ## Fonts

+The font 'Noto Serif Toto' is used as our main Body Font for the App.
+The Font is imported via Google Fonts.
+Sans Serif is the backup font, in case for any reason the main font isn't being imported into the site correctly.

 [Back to top ⇧](#contents)

 # Balsamiq Wireframes

 Wireframes are extremely basic and did not incorporate all App pages.
-Wireframes were used as boiler plates to start the app design many updates and alterations made after the basic Wireframes were used to get started on the App.
+Wireframes were used as boiler plates to start the app design many updates and alterations have been made after the basic Wireframes were used to get started on the App.

 <details><summary>Balsamiq Wireframes</summary>